flavorjones/calendar-assistant/README.md

 Also note that every command will adopt an intelligent default, which is generally "today" or "now".

+### Duration Specification

+Some duration-related preferences are interpreted by [ChronicDuration](https://github.com/henrypoydar/chronic_duration) and so can be terms like "10m", "30 minutes", "four hours", etc.

 ### Preferences

 All tokens and preferences will be stored in `~/.calendar-assistant` which is in TOML format.